 A design contract for the reconstruction of S Belt Line Road from Denton Tap Road to IH-635 was awarded to Halff Associates, Inc. in the Spring of 2019.
 The original scope of the S Belt Line reconstruction project included the following elements:

 - Replacement of all existing pavement

 - Intersection enhancements to improve mobility and safety

 - Strategic replacement/rehabilitation of the existing storm sewer system

 - Signal work as needed to accommodate intersection changes and/or traffic control

 - Replace portions of the water and sanitary sewer as well as rehabilitating manholes

-The approximate $18.6 million project is funded through bond proceeds and is expected to take 16 months to complete.
+The approximate $18.6 million project was funded through bond proceeds and was initially expected to take 16 months to complete.
 The City’s initial estimate for the project was approximately $24 million.
 After going through an extensive value engineering process, City engineers were able reduce the expected project cost while preserving trees and ensuring continued safety throughout construction.
 The value engineering process also resulted in a reduction in the number of planned construction phases, which shortened the timeline for construction.